brockmwilson/brockmwilson.github.io/_pages/about.md

 I aim to answer these questions using empirical methods however I also employ theoretical models to better understand real world phenomena.

-Research interests outside of this include: selection into motorcycling, wildfires, political regimes.
+Research interests outside of this include: selection into motorcycling, wildfires, and the impact of political regimes.

 Outside of academia, you can find me cooking, camping, traveling, or writing fiction.